PaddlePaddle/VisualDL/docs/develop/how_to_dev_backend_cn.md

   - defines server arguments and config
   - provides API and router for front end
 - ```lib.py``` : delegate wrapper for function calls
-  - read and caches log data
+  - read and cache log data
   - convert data to JSON
   - retry mechanism
 - ```graph.py``` and ```onnx```